 Phuket is an island of many hills and stunning viewpoints, and I have been fortunate to see many of them.
-The name Phuket is derived from the Malay word “Bhukit” which means “Hill”.
-Here are some of Phuket’s most gorgeous viewpoints for you to check out.
+The name Phuket is derived from the Malay word “Bhukit” which means “Hill.”
+Here are some of Phuket’s most beautiful viewpoints for you to check out.

 1. Karon Viewpoint (Kata Viewpoint)

-Karon Viewpoint, which used to be Kata viewpoint, is one of my favorite viewpoints in Phuket.
-From here, you can see Kata Noi, Kata Yai and Karon beach.
+Karon Viewpoint, which used to be Kata viewpoint, is one of my favorite views in Phuket.
+From here, you can see Kata Noi, Kata Yai, and Karon beach.
 Three world-class beaches.

 I have visited some superb beaches that I do not include in this list.
 You know the typical long sandy beach with umbrellas lined up.
 I think of Chaweng, Patong and Kata Beach.
 They are all great, but in this post, I want to show you some different kind of beaches in Thailand.